 School Leavers Employment Support Review.

 Funded by the NDIA, this research project has been established to examine what is happening within the SLES process and provide recommendations for improving the SLES to ensure that partivcipants are reciving what is intended by the funding.
 As part of the research we are visiting participants, providers, schools and programs that have taken innovative approaches to supporting employment within the NDIS framework.
-It is anticipated that this provide will provide it's findings and recommendations to the NDIA by Octiber, 2017.We have partnered with Prof. Keith McVilly, University of Melbourne in this project.
+The findings and recommendations were deliveered to the NDIA in November, 2017.We have partnered with Prof. Keith McVilly, University of Melbourne in this project.

 Innovative Workforce Fund Project

 Funded by the NDIA, this research project has been established to run a pilot program ulitising Customised Employment to support and train up to 10 Consutants and 30 clients that have NDIS funding to pursue open employment outcomes.
 Economic Participation is a cornerstone of the NDIS and an acknowledged pathway to social inclusion in society.
 This project will test the viability of open employment pathways in the NDIS by using a collaborative approach to economic participation by partnering with organisations that have different service capacities that are all focused on employment.
+Tis project will also higlight the challenges and successes that occur when implementing organisation wide change.
 This braided approach is common overseas, but less so in Australia.
 We have partnered with Prof. Keith McVilly, University of Melbourne in this project, with deliverables reported by June 2018.

 Personalised Inclusive Employment - Practice.(PIE-P)